Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 First, you need to type in a title for the group plan page, which will be visible to visitors.

-After that, scroll down to the ‘Group Options’ box.
-Here you can add the memberships that you want to display on the pricing page.
+After that, scroll down to the’ Group Options’ box.
+You can add the memberships you want to display on the pricing page.

 You can also select a theme for the pricing table.
-MemberPress comes with few ready-made designs to choose from.
+MemberPress comes with a few ready-made designs to choose from.

-Redirecting Users to Pricing and Plans Page
+Redirecting Users to the Pricing and Plans Page

 If an unauthorized user tries to access your premium content, then it’s a good idea to redirect them to the pricing page so they can learn more about your subscriptions.